 5) What more can you learn about this topic?
 Can you find out how some ancient forgotten language was deciphered?
 What can you learn about the history of our own alphabet?
 Can you do some research on one kind of secret code?
+(If you do research, remember you need to report in your own words on what you learned, and you need to cite your sources.)
+For those who are interested in computers and digital communication, you might want to research public key cryptography.
+The math involved is way beyond eighth grade, but see if you can explain why a new kind of code became necessary in modern times.

-6) Have fun!
+6) Ibwf gvo!